maveric-coder/Kubernetes/README.md

 # Kubernetes

+### Master Node in Kubernetes Architecture:
+The Kubernetes Master (Master Node) receives input from a CLI (Command-Line Interface) or UI (User Interface) via an API.
+These are the commands you provide to Kubernetes.

+You define pods, replica sets, and services that you want Kubernetes to maintain.
+For example, which container image to use, which ports to expose, and how many pod replicas to run.

+You also provide the parameters of the desired state for the application(s) running in that cluster.

+* **API Server**
+The API Server is the front-end of the control plane and the only component in the control plane that we interact with directly.
+Internal system components, as well as external user components, all communicate via the same API.

+* **Key-Value Store (etcd)**
+The Key-Value Store, also called etcd, is a database Kubernetes uses to back-up all cluster data.
+It stores the entire configuration and state of the cluster.
+The Master node queries etcd to retrieve parameters for the state of the nodes, pods, and containers.

+* **Controller**
+The role of the Controller is to obtain the desired state from the API Server.
+It checks the current state of the nodes it is tasked to control, and determines if there are any differences, and resolves them, if any.

+* **Scheduler**
+A Scheduler watches for new requests coming from the API Server and assigns them to healthy nodes.
+It ranks the quality of the nodes and deploys pods to the best-suited node.
+If there are no suitable nodes, the pods are put in a pending state until such a node appears.

 ## Pods
 <a href="files/img/pod-animation-kubernetes.gif" target="blank"><img src = "files/img/pod-animation-kubernetes.gif" width="500" height="360"/></a> <br>
 A pod is a group of one or more containers.
 A container is an enclosed, self-contained execution process, much like a process in an operating system.
 Kubernetes uses pods to run your code and images in the cluster.